 When it comes to diagnosing bipolar disorder in seniors, the first step is to visit a licensed healthcare provider.
 A complete medical exam should be performed to rule out any other conditions.

-A complete list of any previous diagnose for any illnesses, along with any medications prescribed should also be discussed with a healthcare professional.
+A complete list of any previous diagnosis for any illnesses, along with any medications prescribed should also be discussed with a healthcare professional.
 This will help eliminate any other causes for the depression, irritability or agitation that commonly marks bipolar disorder in seniors.

 The next step is to find a mental health care professional, once all other possible causes have been eliminated.

 A licensed psychiatrist will be able to help correctly diagnose the bipolar disorder, and work out a treatment plan that will help seniors better manage their symptoms.

 Just because you’re diagnosed with bipolar disorder later in life, doesn’t mean that you don’t have treatment options!

 Many of the medications that work well for younger patients can cause problems for seniors that can be potentially serious.
 Bipolar disorder medications can react with others that older adults commonly take.
 Pre-existing conditions can also interfere for common treatments.

 Medications also metabolize at different rates in seniors, and this can make finding the right dosage a long and frustrating experience.

 This doesn’t mean that seniors shouldn’t be treated for their bipolar disorder.